Bug report #12749

 I've set a custom function that I apply to a categorized style.
 The result seems and I set the color to apply to each classes.
 OK

 But when looking to the map canvas, the colors applied to the layer are not coherent with the choice I made. these are inverted count on the layer.

 The attached file may better explain.
 As you can see, there should be no red feature (count =0) but all the features are shown in red.

 Tested on windows

-#3 Updated by Harrissou Santanna over 4 years ago
+#3 Updated by Harrissou Santanna almost 5 years ago

 Sorry, it's not that kind of functions.
 I wrote a custom function in the function editor.
 I was learning how this feature works so I wrote this function that retrieves for each feature the number of filled fields (NULL values are set to be shown NULL).
 Here it is.
 This code adapted to the console returns right nb for each feature.

 @qgsfunction(args=0, group='Custom') def compta(value1, feature, parent): nb = 0 for idx in range(len(feature.attributes())): attr = feature.attributes()[idx] if not attr == NULL : nb = nb +1 return nb

 It can be applied on any data sample.